Information For Authors

 All submissions are subject to peer review.

 Cancer Biotherapy and Radiopharmaceuticals operates on a single-blind review process.
 All contributions will be initially assessed by the Editor for suitability for the journal.
 All manuscripts deemed suitable and appropriate to the journal are sent to two (2) (preferred) or more independent expert reviewers to assess the scientific quality of the paper.
-During submission, the authors are asked to provide the names, contact information, and professional associations of five (5) well-qualified reviewers who are not from their university or institution, nor recent collaborators.
+During submission, the authors are required to provide the names, professional instituions, and valid instituional email addresses of five (5) well-qualified reviewers who are not from their university or institution, nor recent collaborators.
 Anyone the author prefers not to be considered to review his/her manuscript should be named as a non-preferred reviewer.
 Once all uploaded files are submitted, the system will generate an electronic proof in PDF format, which is used for peer review.
 All correspondence, including the Editor's decision and request for revisions, will be sent via email to the corresponding author of record.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final and are not open to appeal, except in the case of the most extraordinary of circumstances.

 Time in Review